Code-Fellows-School-Work/reading-notes/Day2notes.md

 ## Purpose of Git

-Commonly used DVCS to store and reference code
+Commonly used DVCS to store code and allows multiple developers to collaborate0

 Git local operations meaning??